Type and press enter

 This 300′ x 40′ root cellar was built by incarcerees using only hand tools and a single excavator.
 From harvesting the timber to constructing the cellar, Japanese American incarcerees completed every step of the build process.
 It is the only surviving camp structure built entirely by Japanese American incarcerees from start to finish.

-Aside from agricultural work, the War Relocation Authority also utilized incarceree labor to complete the Shoshone Project, a local irrigation project that had been abandoned when the US entered World War II.
+Aside from agricultural work, the War Relocation Authority also utilized incarceree labor to complete the Shoshone Project, a local irrigation project that had been abandoned when the U.S. entered World War II.
 Japanese American incarcerees built over 5,000 feet of the canal, which continues to feed into the farmlands in the Big Horn Basin today.

 Why is Heart Mountain significant?